7 Best Coding Practices for Developers to Follow in 2023

 Many programmers think debugging is not actually part of the coding process, and therefore they don’t pay heed to them.
 They are the ones who suffer from debugging issues more often than other developers.

 Effective debugging makes code readable to others and creates a final finishing project.
 Humans always make mistakes, that’s why there is no code in existence that didn’t go through the debugging process.

 When writing your code, you will always find yourself solving many problems.
-Imagine how hard the problem solving will be without any actual idea to proceed.
+Imagine how hard the problem-solving will be without any actual idea of how to proceed.

 Any code debugging process starts with initial steps.
 Here are quick tips you can apply for your debugging process,